Buses from Malacca to Kuala Lumpur

 The price of your bus ticket will depend not only on the distance you need to cover but on the class of your coach.
 E.g. expect to shell out more for VIP or sleeper buses while ordinary buses though being the cheapest option, often are a compromise on comfort and travel time.
 Of course, they do their job, too, and can be the only option if you hop on/off in the middle of the route.

 Anyway, travelling by bus between Malacca and Kuala Lumpur remains an affordable option.
-The cheapest ticket is offered by Melor Interline Express and costs USD 3.04.
-A Kesatuan Express's ticket will set you back USD 3.04 on average.
+The cheapest ticket is offered by Melor Interline Express and costs USD 3.05.
+A Permata Utara's ticket will set you back USD 3.05 on average.

 Travelling by bus essentials